JimmyCushnie/Outline-Effect/README.md

+## Update 2019-10-10: Archived

+This fork has been merged into the original repo.
+OEBIF will no longer be maintained, see [Outline Effect](https://github.com/cakeslice/Outline-Effect) for the latest updates.

 Outline Effect But It's Faster
 ======================
 This is a fork of [Outline Effect](https://github.com/cakeslice/Outline-Effect) by cakeslice.
 The primary aim of this fork is to improve performance, but I am also adding a few features and cleaning up code.